corentinleroux/ML-Project-M2IKSEM/README.md

 # Machine Learning Project - M2IKSEM

 Project realized for the Machine Learning course of the Master 2 Informatique MIAGE at the University Paris-1 Panthéon-Sorbonne.
-We will use **Ensemble Learning**.
+We will use Ensemble Learning.
 Ensemble learning means to train multiple base learners and combine their predictions in an optimal way into a single better output.
 Our group composed of :

 - MEURIC Camille
 - BOUDRAA Inès
 - LE ROUX Corentin
 - CHAKHCHOUKH Lina

 ## Technologies (a update)